Get the latest, first

 Kubernetes network policies help control cluster traffic flow at the level of an IP address or port by specifying rules and constraints.
 Clusters require a network plugin (such as CNI) to enforce network policies.
 Hardening network policies are recommended to be administered at the master node level.
 These include:

-• CIS 5.3.1: CNI plugins used within a cluster should support Kubernetes network policies to ensure those plugins are able to control cluster traffic.
+• CIS 5.3.1: CNI plugins used within a cluster should support Kubernetes network policies to ensure those plugins can control cluster traffic.

 • CIS 5.3.2: All namespaces should have at least one network policy defined.